CarlosQS/personal_projects/README.md

 ## Setup

-:penguin: RecoverPy is currently only available on Linux systems.
+:penguin: Currently, RecoverPy is available exclusively on Linux systems.
-:red_circle: **You must be root or use sudo**.
+:red_circle: **You need root access or to use sudo**.

 ### Dependencies

-**Mandatory:** To list and search through your partitions, recoverpy uses `grep`, `dd`, and `lsblk` commands.
-Although, if you're running a major Linux distrucition these tools should already be installed.
+**Required:** To list and search through partitions, recoverpy relies on the `grep`, `dd`, and `lsblk` commands.
+These tools should already be present on most major Linux distributions.

-**Optional:** To display real time grep progress, you can install `progress`.
+**Optional:** To show real-time progress of the `grep` command, you can install `progress`.

-To install all dependencies:
+To install the necessary dependencies:

-- Debian-like: `apt install grep coreutils util-linux progress`
+- Debian-based: `apt install grep coreutils util-linux progress`
 - Arch: `pacman -S grep coreutils util-linux progress`
 - Fedora: `dnf install grep coreutils util-linux progress`